BYUCS452F2020/video-course-platform/README.md

 Most likely PostgreSQL, open to suggestions.

 ## NoSQL
 Document based database.
-Want to dicuss different options.
+Want to discuss different options.

 ## Business
 This will be an open source project, so there will be minimal business interaction.
 Maintenance of the project will be open to contributors.